surniaulula/wpsso/readme.txt

 = 8.19.1-dev.1 =

-(2021/01/04) Fix to allow the SSO &gt; Advanced Settings &gt; Disable Cache for Debugging option to be changed in the Standard version.
+(2021/01/04) Fix to allow the new "Disable Cache for Debugging" option to be changed in the Standard version.

 = 8.19.0 =